AlexanderSutherland/Why-LSTM-Stock-Prediction-is-not-useful/readme.md

 Results

 Introduction
-This project leverages a hybrid LSTM-CNN model to predict stock prices.
-The LSTM component captures temporal dependencies, while the CNN component extracts meaningful features from the input data.
+This project leverages a LSTM model to predict stock prices.
 Our goal is to develop a robust model that can effectively predict stock market trends and potentially beat the market.
+Given the resource out there

 Project Structure
 .
 ├── data
-│   ├── raw
-│   ├── processed
+│   ├── data_util.py
 ├── model
 │   ├── lstm.py
 ├── training and testing
 │   ├── train_model.py
 ├── notebooks
-├── utils
-│   ├── data_util.py
-├── README.md
 ├── requirements.txt
 Installation
 Clone the repository and install the necessary dependencies.